algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 - **Clarity:** The title should accurately reflect the content of the commit.
 - **Naming Convention:** It must follow the project's naming standard—PascalCase, in our case.
-- **Professionalism:** Even if the commit is made in the "Documents" branch, the title should be free of grammar mistakes and written in clear, understandable language.
+- **Professionalism:** Even if the commit is made in a document branch, the title should be free of grammar mistakes and written in clear, understandable language.

 > [!NOTE]
 > Additionally, titles should not exceed 50 characters.
 They must describe the action taken (using a verb) and include the name of the feature or file affected.